 The discovery of the capsized boat, he said, means the missing teens could be in a more dire situation than officials feared.

 “It’s one thing for the boys to be missing inside the vessel, and it’s another thing for them to be missing in open water. … Now they’re in an even worse situation if they are to be in the water right now,” he said.

-CNN's Chuck Johnston and Fredricka Whitfield contributed to this report.
+CNN’s Chuck Johnston, Fredricka Whitfield and Janet DiGiacomo contributed to this report.

 By Catherine E. Shoichet